odanoburu/FreeLing-User-Manual/installation.md

 *   Use MacPorts to install required dependencies:
     `sudo port install boost`

-    This will install also `libicu`.
-Note that `zlib` is already installed in MacOS.
+    This will install also `libicu` and `zlib`.
 If configure complains about it not being there, you can install it with `sudo port install zlib`.

 *   Compile and install FreeLing using the procedures described above (either [install from source](installation.md#install-from-tar-gz-source-packages) or [install from GitHub](installation.md#install-from-github-repositories)), but skipping the steps about installing development tools and dependencies.